 - Final finishing touches of adjusting the hinges/hardware to get the prefect lines across the modular kitchen arrangement

-In this post, I have tried to explain the difference between modular & semi-modular kitchen and pros and cons between both.
+In this post, Being considered as the best modular kitchen designers by most of the customers in Chennai, I have tried to explain the difference between modular & semi-modular kitchen and pros and cons between both.
 I strongly advice that you make an informed decision in order to help you design and create your dream kitchen.